MinecraftForge/Documentation/docs/utilities/oredictionary.md

 ShapelessOreRecipe recipe = new ShapelessOreRecipe(new ItemStack(Items.EXPERIENCE_BOTTLE), "gemDiamond", "dyeLime");
 GameRegistry.addRecipe(recipe);
 ```

+!!! note
+    You can verify that an OreDictionary name will return a valid `ItemStack` by calling `OreDictionary.doesOreNameExist(String name)`.

 Another use of the OreDictionary in crafting is the [WILDCARD_VALUE](#wildcard_value).
 Use by passing `OreDictionary.WILDCARD_VALUE` in the constructor of an `ItemStack`.